openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 5: Motion Enable

 Enables or disablesd motion detection.
 If "1": Motion detected function is enable.
 Otherwise is disabled.
+Default value: 1

 Values in the range 0 to 1 may be set.